Where to buy Xbox Series X: restock guide for US and UK (updated TODAY)

 The Xbox Series X and Xbox Series S are still big ticket items, and if you didn't pre-order you may still be struggling to get your hands one, but retailers have been releasing a steady trickle of post-launch inventory, so you might still be able to get one yet!

-Between scalpers snapping up stock, and Microsoft warning of months of shortages, if you miss out on the chance to grab one before Christmas, you could be in for a long wait before the opportunity crops up to buy one again.
-So if you spot an Xbox Series X restock, you'll need to act fast, and we're here to help you with that,

-Retailers rolled out more inventory last week, along with a huge PS5 restock!
-We'll be keeping tabs on all of them as we head towards Christmas to help you get hold of one.
+We saw more consoles roll out last week, alongside a huge PS5 restock!
+We'll be keeping tabs on retailers as we head towards Christmas to help you get hold of a new Xbox.

-- PS5 Pro: 5 features it needs to leave the Xbox Series X dead and buried

-- New PS5 move paves way for Sony PSP 5G vs Nintendo Switch death match

 - PS5 Pro with TWO graphics cards is the attack Xbox Series X didn't see coming